Superabsorbent Polymer Supply During 2022 and Beyond

 stream anytime soon, the NA market may well experience SAP shortages

-for the remainder of the year even with capacity at 100%.
+for several years even with capacity at 100%.

 3. European Union: The EU market is tracking in parallel to

 were available.
-But as they now enter the 2nd quarter, SAP demand is
+But as they entered the 2nd quarter, SAP demand was

 said to be at 100% and about to be in short supply.
 Possibly some of